 See recipe card for quantities.

-How to Make Gluten Free Gnocchi
+How to Make Gluten-Free Gnocchi

-Boil or steam your potatoes, peel them and while they are still warm put them through a ricer.
+Boil roast or steam your potatoes, peel them and while they are still warm put them through a potato ricer.
 If you don't have a ricer, mash them with a fork while they are still warm.
 It helps to put them in cold water as you peel them so that you are not burning your fingers.

-How to Roll Gnocchi on a Fork
+How to Roll Gnocchi on a the Tines of a Fork

 How do You Know When Gnocchi are Cooked?